 Before we get started, what do we mean by "content standards"?

-What we're talking about is setting guidelines for how your content should look, how policies and processes should be formatted, how roles and responsibilities are to be used, those kinds of things.
-You want to make sure these standards have been decided and obviously, documented.
+What we're talking about is setting guidelines for how your content should look, how policies and processes should be formatted, how groups are to be used, those kinds of things.
+You want to make sure these standards have been decided and documented.

 In this strategy guide, we'll go over the different types of standards you should establish and why.

-πͺ Coach's Tip: Search for and add the Content Creation Standards Template to your account!
+πŸ’ͺ Coach's Tip: Search for and add the Content Creation Standards template to your account!
 This will give you a solid start in documenting your standards.

-Step 1: Set and Lock your Account's Branding Styles
+Step 1: Set and Lock your Account's Brand Styles

 In the hustle and bustle of just getting things documented (which is totally important), don't forget to also customize your account's brand styles.
 This is also important because it gives your account an identity: Yours!